 Please reference the discussion in Threshold 4.a.
 The proposed zoning for the Project site is WC-W (Wine Country - Winery) which allows for wineries as a permitted use.
 The WC-W zone allows for farming operations of crops, orchards, groves, and vineyards.
 The Project will include 83% vineyard planting (75% planting is required per the Temecula Wine Country Policy Area for a winery project).
 A 10.-acre gross parcel can be used as a Class II Winery in the WC-W zone.
 The Project, as designed, meets the zoning development standards in terms of heights, setbacks, lot coverage, parking and landscaping.
-The proposed use will help to maintain the Country's inventory of farmland in the area.
+The proposed use will help to maintain the County's inventory of farmland in the area.
 Therefore, implementation of the proposed Project will not conflict with existing agricultural zoning or agricultural use.
 Impacts will be less than significant.

-Potentia Significa Impac ly Less than nt Significant with Mitigation Incorporated Less Than Significant Impact No Impact -------------------------------- -- --------------------------------------- -------------- --
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact -- -- -------------------------------------- -- --------------------------------------- --------------